vansh-py04/Image-Captioning/README.md

 # Image-Captioning

+Image Captioning is the task of translating an input image into a textual description.
+As such, it connects Vision and Language in a generative fashion, with applications that range from multi-modal search engines to help visually impaired people.

 Dataset used : https://www.kaggle.com/datasets/adityajn105/flickr8k

 Data split : Training data = 6000 Images,  Testing data = 1000 Images, Validation data = 1000 Images

 # Model Architechture